-- 1. When an odd address is set, the next lowest even address is used. - A BREAKPOINT is accomplished by replacing instructions of the specified address.
-Accordingly, it can be set only to the internal RAM area.
-However, a BREAKPOINT cannot be set to the following addresses: - An area other than CS0 to CS6 and the internal RAM - An instruction in which Break Condition 2 is satisfied - A slot instruction of a delayed branch instruction - 3.
-During step execution, a BREAKPOINT is disabled. - 4.
-Conditions set at Break Condition 2 are disabled when an instruction to which a BREAKPOINT has been set is executed.
-Do not set a BREAKPOINT to an instruction in which Break Condition 2 is satisfied. - When execution resumes from the address where a BREAKPOINT is specified, single-step execution is performed at the address before execution resumes.
-Therefore, realtime operation cannot be performed.
+- 1. When an odd address is set, the next lowest even address is used. - 2.
+A BREAKPOINT is accomplished by replacing instructions of the specified address.
+Accordingly, it can be set only to the RAM areas in CS0 to CS6 and the internal RAM areas.
+However, a BREAKPOINT cannot be set to the following addresses: - ROM areas in CS0 to CS6 - Areas other than CS0 to CS6 - Areas other than the internal RAM - An instruction in which Break Condition 2 is satisfied - A slot instruction of a delayed branch instruction